holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_abstraction/02_levels_of_abstraction/lesson_plan.md

         - Which one is more abstract and why?
     - How is this like abstract art?
     - How many levels deep could you go?
-    - How is this like scratch?
+    - How is this like Scratch?

 ### Homework